Philip Yordan: Major studios

-In January 1957 he sold a story Diamond in the Rough to Jerry Wald.

-Yordan wrote No Down Payment (1957) for Martin Ritt at Fox, and Island Women (1957) at Security.

-At Fox he wrote the Westerns The Bravados (1958) and The Fiend Who Walked the West (1958) (a remake of Kiss of Death).
+At Fox Yordan wrote No Down Payment (1957), The Bravados (1958) and The Fiend Who Walked the West (1958) (a remake of Kiss of Death).
+He wrote The Bramble Bush (1960) for Warners.

-Yordan adapted Little Man Big World by W. R. Burnett for Robert Ryan to star for Security, but the film was not made.

-In 1957 Security and Milton Sperling purchased the King Studios.

-He wrote and produced Day of the Outlaw (1959) at Security and wrote The Bramble Bush (1960) for Warners.
-Security optioned The Tribe That Lost Its Head but it was not made.

-In 1959 Yordan and Harmon announced they would make four films for Columbia.
-They were going to start with a World War II story, Kingdom of Man.

-Yordan produced the TV series Assignment: Underwater (1960–61).
-He also made some uncredited contributions to the script of The Time Machine (1960).

 Front for blacklistees

 Yordan struck a deal with screenwriter Ben Maddow who was having difficulty getting work because of the left-wing associations.
 They were to split the money down the middle, with Yordan assuming sole credit.
 Maddow wrote Man Crazy which Yordan and Sidney Harmon produced for Security Pictures and The Naked Jungle which was directed by Byron Haskin at Paramount.

 Maddow would go to write several scripts for him including Men in War (1957) and possibly God's Little Acre (1958) as well as Yordan's only novel, Man of the West on which the 1957 film Gun Glory (1957) was based.
 (Yordan disputed the screenwriter' contribution to God's Little Acre.)

 Although he also spoke well of Yordan, in an interview Maddow once remembered his anger and astonishment at passing through England and discovering a Penguin edition of Man of the West for which he had not been compensated.

 Yordan received sole credit for Johnny Guitar (1954) for Republic Pictures, which became a major cult film, although it is unclear how much Yordan actually contributed to the final script.
 Ben Maddow claimed to have written the entire Johnny Guitar screenplay, but recanted after seeing the picture years later.
 Roy Chanslor, the author of the original novel and a prolific screenwriter himself, also wrote a screenplay draft.